-Introduction
+B. Introduction

-Public Service Company of Colorado (PSCo) received a large generator interconnection request (GI-2008-13) to interconnect 270 GE 1.5 MW wind turbines, with a total generator nameplate capacity of 400 MW and a commercial operation date of December 31, 2011, and a back-feed for site energization date of September 30, 2011.
-The proposed project would be located in Sedgwick County, Colorado.
-The GI-2008-13 project would be connected with a new 90-mile transmission line to the Pawnee Substation.
+Public Service Company of Colorado (PSCo) received a large generator interconnection request (GI-2008-8) to interconnect 267 GE 1.5 MW wind turbines, with a total generator nameplate capacity of 400.5 MW, a commercial operation date of December 1, 2010, and a back-feed for site energization date of June 1, 2010.
+The proposed project would be located in Sedgewick County, Colorado.
+The GI-2008-8 project would be connected with a new 90-mile transmission line to the Pawnee Substation.
 As per the customer's request, the 230-kV bus at Pawnee was considered to be the primary Point of Interconnection (POI), while the 345-kV bus at Pawnee was considered as a secondary POI.
-Interconnection at the 230 kV bus was not determined feasible; therefore, it was recommended that the Customer's POI ultimately be at the 345-kV bus at Pawnee.
-This request was evaluated as a stand alone project with no other higher queued projects modeled.
+Interconnection at the 230 kV bus was not determined feasible, therefore it is request is evaluated as a stand-alone project with no other higher queued projects modeled.

-The Customer has requested that this project be evaluated as a Network Resource (NR) only, with the energy delivered to PSCo native load customers.
+The Customer has requested that this project be evaluated as a Network Resource (NR) and an Energy Resource (ER), with the energy delivered to PSCo native load customers.

-Study Scope and Analysis
+C. Study Scope and Analysis

-This feasibility study evaluates the feasibility of providing 400 MW of energy from GI-2008-13 through the point of interconnection at Pawnee to PSCo native loads.
-This request was studied as a Network Resource (NR) only.
+This feasibility study evaluates the feasibility of providing 400 MW of energy from GI-2008-8 through the point of interconnection at Pawnee to PSCO native loads.
+This request was studied both as an Energy Resource (ER) as well as a Network Resource (NR).
 This feasibility study consisted of both steady state power flow analysis and short circuit analysis.
 The power flow analysis provides a preliminary identification of any thermal or voltage limit violations resulting from the interconnection, and for an NR request, a preliminary identification of network upgrades required to deliver the proposed generation to PSCo loads.
-The short circuit analysis identifies any circuit breakers with short circuit capability limits exceeded as a result of the interconnection, and for a NR request, the delivery of the proposed generation to PSCo loads.
+The short circuit analysis identifies any circuit breakers with short circuit capability limits exceeded as a result of the interconnection and for a NR request, the delivery of the proposed generation to PSCo loads.